rgknp/AIDayLabs/lab04.3-consuming_a_scoring_service/0_README.md

   *  Familiarity with Web Services and API Programming
   *  Familiarity with [Swagger](https://github.com/swagger-api/swagger-codegen)

-There is a comprehensive Learning Path you can use to prepare for this course [located here](https://github.com/Azure/learnAnalytics-CreatingSolutionswiththeTeamDataScienceProcess-/blob/master/Instructions/Learning%20Path%20-%20Creating%20Solutions%20with%20the%20Team%20Data%20Science%20Process.md).
+There is a comprehensive Learning Path we can use to prepare for this course [located here](https://github.com/Azure/learnAnalytics-CreatingSolutionswiththeTeamDataScienceProcess-/blob/master/Instructions/Learning%20Path%20-%20Creating%20Solutions%20with%20the%20Team%20Data%20Science%20Process.md).

 ### Lab 1: Creating a realtime service

-In this lab, you'll create an experiment based on Churn Prediction and create a realtime cluster based service.
+In this lab, we create an experiment based on Churn Prediction and create a realtime cluster based service.
 The reason we use cluster is because key operations are not supported for local services.

-You should now be familiar with many of the below steps from the previous labs:
+We should now be familiar with many of the below steps from the previous labs:

 **Generate the scoring and schema files**